InES-IoT/zephyr_development_environment_container/README.md

 # Zephyr Development Environment Container

+At the Zurich University of Applied Sciences, we use Zephyr in lab exercises.
+We need a development environment that can be quickly and reliably set up by the participating students.
+With this container we found a solution that meets our needs.

-The `Containerfile` builds a development environment image that allows compiling and flashing Zephyr applications.
+The `Containerfile` builds a development environment image for developing Zephyr applications.
 The following instructions use `podman` but `docker` also works.

-As of now flashing is only supported with a J-Link debugger.

 ## Build Container Image